carla-simulator/carla/Docs/how_to_run.md

 A second Python script is provided at `PythonClient/carla_manual_control.py`.
 The script is pygame dependent and serves as an interactive example where the user controls the car with a keyboard.

+    $ sudo apt-get install python3-tk
+    $ sudo pip3 install pygame matplolib

 Run the help command to see options available

     $ ./carla_manual_control.py --help